 There are so many results that a user could potentially click on.
 To shine within a sea of search results is a marketing challenge itself.
 Finding the right keywords gets easier, but standing out in the crowd of search results is at the heart of traditional marketing.
 It can be quite difficult to encourage the click.
 You need to always be learning about your searchers.

 From my understanding, yes.
 The Hummingbird update heavily considered common intent of keywords.
-A few months ago Google announced that their algorithm now has machine learning enabled, which is certainly evaluating previous searches to improve their accuracy.
+Rather than looking for exact-match keywords, Google now attempts to understand the intent behind a user’s query and finds pages that match that intent.
+Google also has machine learning enabled, which is certainly evaluating previous searches to improve their accuracy.

 When you are doing local SEO, does the content you create differ in comparison to the content you would create for a national brand?